Whimsy Stick

 What materials do I need to make a DIY flirt pole?

 A basic DIY flirt pole requires a PVC pipe or broom handle (60 to 90 cm depending on dog size), 4 to 6 feet of sturdy rope or paracord, a fabric or fleece lure, and basic hardware to secure the connection.
-Avoid bungee cord in any DIY flirt pole build — it creates unpredictable snap-back that spikes arousal and makes handler control harder.
+Avoid bungee cord.
+It creates unpredictable snap-back that spikes arousal.
 Secure all knots with a secondary tie and inspect every connection before each session.
-The weak points in most DIY flirt pole builds are the pole-to-line and line-to-lure connections — both fail under load from a driven dog.

-A DIY flirt pole is safe for low-drive dogs used with light supervision and occasional frequency.
-For high-drive dogs in structured daily training, a DIY flirt pole has much tighter safety margins.
-The main risks are rigid poles that create joint stress, knots that fail under load, and elastic lines that snap back unpredictably.
-If you’re using a homemade build, inspect all connection points before every session, use non-elastic line, keep the lure low, and stop immediately when any component shows wear.
+A DIY flirt pole is safe for low-drive dogs used occasionally with supervision.
+For high-drive dogs in structured daily training, a homemade build has tighter safety margins.
+The main risks are rigid poles that cause joint stress, knots that fail under load releasing hardware toward the dog, and elastic lines that snap back unpredictably.
+If you build one, inspect all connection points before every session and stop immediately when any component shows wear.

-Compared to a DIY flirt pole, a professional design improves three things that directly affect training outcomes: line behavior (non-elastic lines transmit clean movement without snap-back that a DIY flirt pole can’t avoid), pole balance (engineered chase arc radius that allows running rather than jumping), and failure modes (professional materials degrade visibly before failure rather than suddenly).
-For daily structured training these advantages over a DIY flirt pole compound significantly over time.
+Professional design improves three things that directly affect training outcomes: line behavior (non-elastic lines transmit clean movement without snap-back), pole balance (engineered chase arc radius for running not jumping), and failure modes (materials degrade visibly before failure rather than suddenly).
+For daily structured training these differences compound significantly.
+See the training guide for why these factors matter in practice.

-Yes — retying a new lure on a DIY flirt pole when the old one shreds is straightforward.
-Lure design matters: a lure that flutters erratically at ground level triggers stalking behavior more effectively than a heavy or stiff lure.
-Fleece or soft fabric strips work well on any DIY flirt pole.
+Yes.
+Retying a new lure when the old one shreds is straightforward.
+Use fleece or soft fabric strips that flutter at ground level.
 Avoid hard materials, metal attachments, or anything that could damage teeth or be ingested during possession.

 Stop rebuilding.
 Start training.